 - a sense of guilt, which may be misplaced

 - an inability to enjoy activities or interests that usually give pleasure

-- low attention span and difficulty remembering
+- difficulty focusing and remembering

 - an inability to face going to work or school, possibly leading to underperformance